phiroict/training_k8s_cluster/ReadMe.md

 # Building Kubernetes network on virtualbox

 This is a part of a run through of the creation of a kubernetes cluster from scratch.
+Now, as more and more Kubernetes is cloud native and does not offer any in depth knowledge of the configuration it can be good to create the stack from scratch to see what parts are involved.
+This example makes use of vanilla kubernetes to expose the core ideas of the platform.

+This set was set up for teaching the author the basic setup and will evolve over time to include more extra ideas like securing, sidecars and monitoring.

 # Stack